-Courses that count in the CGSE major quality point average (MQPA):
+Courses that count in the Chemistry and General Science Secondary Education Certification major quality point average (MQPA):

 All courses with "CHEM" and "EDUC" prefixes; ASTR 206 and 207; GEOL 201; SCIC 202, 204; PSYC 102; and SEDU 101.
 A minimum MQPA of 2.00 is required to graduate.
+Students should see the Department of Education's section of the Bulletin for more details on teacher certification requirements.

-Course Requirements for Bachelor of Science Degree in Biochemistry (BIOC)-74 hours

-Biochemistry Core (55 hours):
+Course Requirements for Bachelor of Science Degree in Biochemistry-74 hours Biochemistry Core (55 hours):